BrandNewCongress/DEPRECATED-website/src/static/site/about.md

 ## Who's proposing this?

-We're a group of people who got tired of partisan politics we were seeing in the news.
-We see the potential in our country, and we just want to see us living up to it.
-If our current congress won't come up with a plan for solving them, we thought we would.
+We're a group of people who got tired of the partisan politics we were seeing in the news.
+We saw the potential in our country, and we just wanted to see everyone having access and living up to that potential.
+If our current congress won't come up with a plan for moving our country forward, we thought we will.
 Read our [Plan](/plan) to find out more.
 If you'd like updates or to get involved, [please sign up](/home#sign-up) and someone from Brand New Congress will be in touch.

 <a name="alex_rojas"></a>
 <div class="col-lg-3 col-sm-12 col-xs-12">